 If you use the periodic method, and you are stocktaking at the end of a period, you will need to find the total stock value and make the necessary journals in your system.
 Your accountant is the best person to advise you on this.
 If you are stocktaking between periods, then you can carry on as usual.

 For the difference between the two methods see Periodic and Perpetual Accounting.

 Yes - the Pick 'n' Pack app allows you to do a stocktake whilst on the move.
-For your first stocktake it may be easier to use a spreadsheet, but there is no reason you shouldn't use the Pick 'n' Pack instead; much of the process is the same.
-See Stocktaking using Pick 'n' Pack.
+For your first stocktake, it may seem easier to use a spreadsheet instead but there is no reason you shouldn't use the Pick 'n' Pack as much of the process is the same.
+See the Stocktaking using Pick 'n' Pack article for additional details.